semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/DomainSpecification.md

 See [SHACL specification](https://www.w3.org/TR/shacl/#ClassConstraintComponent).

-A DS node can include `sh:class` specifying the class(es) that the verified entity **MUST** match.
+A DS node can include `sh:class` specifying the class(es) that the verified entity **SHOULD** match.
 The difference to `sh:targetClass` is that if the `sh:class` constraint is not fulfilled a corresponding error is produced during the verification.
 Domain Specifications use [custom semantics for class matching](./../VerificationReport/DS-Verification.md).

 Examples: